sictweb/bti425-2020/notes/fetch-intro.md

     }
   })
   .then(responseData => {
-    // Response was HTTP 200 OK, and the body data was
+    // Response was HTTP 200 to 299, and the body data was
     // extracted and passed in to the responseData parameter
     // You must inspect the shape of the data object/collection
     // and then use what you want or need